dbrattli/Felizia/README.md

 ## Documentation

-Documenation is currently self-hosted.
+Documentation is currently self-hosted.
 Run the application to browse the documentation.

 ## Terminology and Links